 most enduring, most expressive materials our planet affords.”

-– David Laskin is the author of a number of award-winning nonfiction books, including The Children’s Blizzard and The Family.
-He writes frequently about Italy for the New York
+– David Laskin,author of a number of award-winning nonfiction books, including The Children’s Blizzard and The Family.
+He writes frequently about Italy for the New York Times.
+His first novel, What Sammy Knew, was published in March 2021.

 “Richard Rhodes’ Stone: Expression and Use in the Built Environment provides an intriguing perspective on a foundational material from a master builder and sculptor.
 This rigorously researched, thoughtfully assembled study of stone in architecture across the globe and throughout time seeks to reconnect modern readers to the ancient practice of stonework, guided by tradition and a deep understanding that goes far beyond aesthetics and ornamentation.
 I have always believed that the best work results from this kind of reciprocal relationship with craft and materiality; here, Rhodes brings his critical eye and wealth of experience to an examination of the artistry and essential qualities of stonework, as well as its widespread impact on our collective culture and values – and our collective legacy.”

-– Tom Kundig, principal, Olson Kundig– Tom has received some of the world’s highest design honors, including a National Design Award in Architecture from the Cooper Hewitt
+– Tom Kundig, principal, Olson Kundig.
+Tom has received some of the world’s highest design honors, including a National Design Award in Architecture from the Cooper Hewitt

 Smithsonian Design Museum, an Academy Award in Architecture from the American Academy of Arts and Letters, and an election to the National Academy as an Academician